-Japan will take 'appropriate' action against excessive yen moves, top currency diplomat says
+Japan warns it will take 'appropriate' action against excessive FX moves

-TOKYO, Dec 22 (Reuters) - Japan's top currency diplomat, Atsushi Mimura, said on Monday authorities will take "appropriate" action against excessive exchange-rate moves, warning ?of the chance of intervention after last week's central bank ?meeting that caused renewed yen declines.
+TOKYO, Dec 22 (Reuters) - Japanese authorities said on Monday that they would take "appropriate" action against excessive exchange-rate moves, in comments that raise the prospect of intervention after ?last week's central bank meeting that caused renewed yen declines.

-The remarks ?followed those by Finance Minister Satsuki Katayama late on Friday that Tokyo ?would respond appropriately to ?excessive, speculative ?moves in the yen, underscoring its concern over sharp yen falls that push up ?import prices and households' cost of living.
+These remarks followed those ?by Finance Minister Satsuki Katayama late ?on Friday ?that Tokyo would respond appropriately to excessive, speculative moves in the yen, underscoring the government's concern over sharp yen falls that push ?up import prices and household living costs.

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.